 Today’s business professionals, particularly HR specialists, must be aware of the many aspects of employee relations and negotiations, including those pertaining to both union and non-union employees.
 This course will cover labor history (both domestically and globally), as well as all aspects of employee relations, including simple and complex negotiations.
 Specific areas include legal foundations and issues, unions (collective bargaining, union contract administration, work stoppages, decertification/certification, worker-employer rights, grievance administration), and negotiation tactics.
 Attention will also be paid to international/global relations and negotiations, as well as business mergers, acquisitions, and sales.

 This course covers analysis and documentation of business processes as they apply to HR professionals, as well as the design and use of information systems to automate these processes on the desktop, web, and using mobile platforms.
-Students will learn how to use Human Capital Management (HCM) systems and platforms for data analysis and management, personality assessments, and HR metrics.
+Students will learn how to use Human Resource Management (HRM) systems and platforms for data analysis and management, personality assessments, and HR metrics.
 Social media and its use in HR will be covered.

 This course focuses on employment law regulations and how to plan and reduce legal exposure in the area of human resources.
 Employment laws are extensive and vary based on many factors, including the size of the organization, its location, and the type of industry in which it operates.
 The laws that apply to the majority of employers are discussed, such as the Health Insurance Portability and Accountability Act (HIPAA), the Family Medical Leave Act (FMLA), and the Americans with Disabilities Act (ADA), including how to apply these laws to persons, departments, occupations, and organizations.
 The course will emphasize experiential learning as students explore potential problems and solutions through a variety of case studies.

 This course examines all aspects of the compensation package, including total compensation, benefits, payroll, and budgeting, with a special emphasis on employee benefits, both legally required benefits such as workers’ compensation insurance and optional benefits such as retirement plans.
 The course provides students with the guidelines for establishing job and pay structures while taking into account legal requirements.
-Other topics include compensable and economic factors influencing pay decisions, incentive pay plans, executive compensation, and compa-ratio calculations.
+Other topics include compensable and economic factors influencing pay decisions, incentive pay plans, executive compensation, downsizing, outsourcing, and compa-ratio calculations.
 Students will also examine basic financial management of business firms: procurement, allocation, and control of funds, as well as corporate financial behavior.

 A robust training and development strategy and infrastructure create, promote, and foster individual and organizational effectiveness.
 This course is designed to help human resource professionals use a systematic approach to develop and conduct an array of innovative and diverse programs in support of an organization’s commitment to employee development, partnerships, and organizational enrichment and maintain its competitive position in today’s business environment.
 It will address training needs, instructional objectives, learning preferences, training design and delivery, and evaluation of workshops.
 Instruction will emphasize active training and learning by doing.